nmeibergen/graphql-auth-user-directives/README.md

 export USER_METAS="roles,scopes"
 ```

+## Conditional permissions
+This package includes the conditional based authorisation, for example: a mutation may have the scope `object: edit`, however you only wish some user to provide access if he/she is the owner of this object, the scope for this user might be `item: edit: isOwner`.
+What you need to do is configure query that is needed to check on whether this user is owner.
+See configuer below.

+### Configure
+Set the object id that is refered to: by default we provide preferene for `id` followed by `uid`.
+You can change this by setting the environment variable `OBJECT_IDENTIFIER`.
+By default it is thus set to the string `"id", "uid"`.

+Set the query for the condition, e.g. for `isOwner`.

 ## Running Tests Locally

 You'll need to set node 13 or higher (due to the triple dot operator).